jarvist/PolaronMobility.jl/docs/src/scientific_discussion.md

 ## Overview

-These codes solve the Feynman polaron mode [Feynman1955] with Osaka's [Osaka1961] finite-temperature energies.
+These codes solve the Feynman polaron mode [Feynman1955] with Ōsaka's [Osaka1961] finite-temperature energies.
 We use the form of these free energies, as presented in [Hellwarth1999].